b-duncs/holbertonschool-system_engineering-devops/README.md

 - `.`: execute commands in the current environment
 - `source`: contains sample profile files for general or individual use
 - `printf`: format and print data

+## 0x04.
+Loops, Conditions, and Parsing

+**man or help**

+- `env`: run a program in a modified environment
+- `cut`: remove sections from each line of files
+- `for`: repeatedly execute a set of commands for every element present
+- `while`: repeatedly execute a set of commands as long as the *COMMAND* returns true
+- `until`: executes a set of commands as long as the final command has an exit status which is not zero
+- `if`: executes commands based on conditions